Driving in Germany - 10 tips for your road trip

 Inom EU har man infört miljözoner och dieselförbudszoner i en stor mängd städer i Europa och då även i Tyskland.
 I vissa fall gäller zonen (än så länge) bara kommersiella fordon, men i många fall gäller det även personbilar.
 För att köra in i en zon krävs att du har skaffat en officiell klassificering på din bil genom ett klistermärke – så kallad Feinstaubplakette – som du fäster i framrutan.

-We hadn't had time to get an environmental sticker before we left, which meant we couldn't drive into Germany's major cities without risking a fine - even though our car would be ok on paper.
+We hadn't had time to get an environmental sticker before we left, which meant we couldn't drive in Germany's major cities without risking a fine - even though our car would be ok on paper.
 To be sure that you can drive into your booked hotel in Cologne, before you leave, you can order an environmental sticker from Dekra.
 Then you don't have to rebook the hotel at the last second, which we had to do...

 A tip: To find out in which cities there are environmental zones, I use the IPhone app Green-Zones.
 The app has good maps and descriptions of what applies in the environmental zones in each city.